Chilliwack/visual_studio_code_demo/README.md

 ## 7. Peak Function is Some Serious Magic Beans

  Sometimes you don't want to search for where a variable or function is defined.
-VSCode has a peak funciton that lets examine externally referenced objects, and even edit them, directly from where an object is referenced.
+VSCode has a peak function that let's examine externally referenced objects, and even edit them, directly from where an object is referenced.
 Let's look at what the French hello should be:

 ![peak](https://user-images.githubusercontent.com/46639063/75184186-d98d0f80-56f8-11ea-8e67-cd76626992f0.png)

-## 8. Look at a Merge Confict
+## 8. Look at a Merge Conflict

-Let's look at a resolving a merge conflict.
-A merge conflict often arises when two user commit changes to the same file.
-For instance, on GitHub , I wrote:
+Let's look at resolving a merge conflict.
+A merge conflict often arises when two users commit changes to the same file.
+For instance, on GitHub, I wrote:

 ```